 Some Members expressed concern that feedback received from the SC was insufficient, and encouraged seeking further guidance from the SC on what data would be useful to collect through an observer program to inform TCC discussions on implementation approaches.

-Many Members expressed support for a stepwise approach to implementing observer programs, prioritizing the establishment of the transshipment observer program before considering a broader regional program.
-The TCC noted that important scientific data could be obtained through port sampling, existing national observer programs, and the forthcoming transshipment observer program.
+Many Members expressed support for a stepwise approach to implementing observer programs, prioritizing the establishment of the transshipment observer program before considering a broader regional observer program.
+Some Members noted that important scientific data could be obtained through port sampling, existing Members’ observer programs, and the forthcoming transshipment observer program.

 The Ocean Foundation and Pew emphasized the importance of at-sea monitoring to verify catch data, detect potential high-grading or discards, and identify shark species caught.

+Regarding the regional observer program, the TCC agreed that the TCC Chair should continue discussions with the SC Chair to seek more detailed information on potential scientific data needs that could be addressed through a broader regional observer program.

+Recommendation: That the TCC Chair and SC Chair continue to work intersessionally towards identifying the potential data needs for a broader regional observer program.

+21 bis.
 The TCC noted the SC’s recommendation regarding revisions to CMM 2024-05 for new bottom fishing area closures.
-Regarding the regional observer program, the TCC agreed that the TCC Chair should continue discussions with the SC Chair to seek more detailed information on potential scientific data needs that could be addressed through a broader regional observer program.

-Recommendation: That the TCC Chair and SC Chair continue discussion intersessionally to consider the potential data needs for a broader regional observer program.
+Several Members expressed their support for this recommendation.

 SWG Reports on Progress, Priorities and Recommendations